folio-org/mod-search/doc/browsing.md

   for [Script Based sorting](https://www.elastic.co/guide/en/elasticsearch/reference/7.13/sort-search-results.html#script-based-sorting) depending on the direction for browsing (for `around` and `around-including` two queries are sent in the one `msearch` request)
+- Multiplying the incoming `size` by the value from the configuration.
+It's required to perform proper records collapsing
 - Processing received search hits from Elasticsearch by the `mod-search` service:
   - All records before are populated by the shelf-key value that can be faced between the results (for example, if one instance contains two items with call-numbers `A11` and `A12` and the next - `B12`, `B13` only first values